Hearing Young Voices, Hearing Young Hearts

 Why the Catholic Mission?

-The Catholic Church is, by most measures, the largest non-government provider of social, health, and educational services, globally helping people of all or no faith.
-It operates roughly 5,500 hospitals, 18,000 clinics, 16,000 homes for the elderly and disabled, with the majority in developing countries.
+The Catholic Church is, by most measures, the largest non-government provider of social, health, and educational services, globally helping all people, regardless of their faith.
+It operates roughly 5,500 hospitals, 18,000 clinics, 16,000 homes for the elderly and disabled, 20,000 Catholic healthcare facilities, with the majority in developing countries.
+Caritas Internationalis, the Church’s umbrella humanitarian network, operates in over 200 countries and spends over $AUD 4 billion annually.